-• ExpressionValueBC: Imposing the value of a field at the boundary based on a mathematical expression

-- NeumannBC: Imposing the derivative of a field in the outward normal direction at the boundary based on a mathematical expression - UserBC: Allows full control for setting virtual points, values, or derivatives.
+- ExpressionValueBC: Imposing the value of a field at the boundary based on a mathematical expression or a python function. - ExpressionDerivativeBC: Imposing the derivative of a field in the outward normal direction at the boundary based on a mathematical expression or a python function. - UserBC: Allows full control for setting virtual points, values, or derivatives.
 The boundary conditions are never enforced automatically.
 It is thus the user's responsibility to ensure virtual points are set correctly before operators are applied.
 To set boundary conditions a dictionary {TARGET: value} must be supplied as argument args to set\ghost\cells() or the numba equivalent.
 Here, TARGET determines how the value is interpreted and what boundary condition is actually enforced: the value of the virtual points directly (virtual\point), the value of the field at the boundary (value) or the outward derivative of the field at the boundary (derivative).